The Association for Pet Obesity Prevention (APOP)

 Joe Bartges, DVM, PhD, DACVIM, DACVN

 Dr. Joe Bartges received his DVM from the University of Georgia in 1987.
 After completing a 1 year internship in small animal medicine and surgery at the University of Minnesota, he completed a dual residency in medicine and nutrition and a PhD from Minnesota in 1993.
 He was on faculty at the University of Georgia before joining the faculty at The University of Tennessee in 1997.
-Currently, he is Professor of Medicine and Nutrition and holds the Acree Endowed Chair of Small Animal Research.
+During his tenure at the University of Tennessee, he was the Professor of Medicine and Nutrition and held the Acree Endowed Chair of Small Animal Research.
 He is board certified in the American College of Veterinary Internal Medicine and the American College of Veterinary Nutrition.
+Dr. Bartges joined the Cornell University Veterinary Specialists in 2015, where he practices both specialties and serves as CUVS’s Academic director, overseeing the school’s academic mission and clinical studies.
 He has spoken at more than 200 meetings, and has published more than 200 peer-reviewed manuscripts, review articles, scientific abstracts, and textbook chapters, and he is the co-editor of Nephrology and Urology of Small Animals published in 2011.
 He is a member of the editorial boards of 5 veterinary journals and has won numerous awards including the Pfizer Carl J Norden Distinguised Teacher award in 2000 and 2008, the Pfizer Animal Health Award for Excellence in Research in 2000, The University of Tennessee Award for Professional Promise and Creative Achievement in 2000, The University of Tennessee – Oak Ridge National Laboratory Science Alliance Research Award in 2001, The University of Tennessee National Alumni Association Excellence in Teaching award in 2007, and the B. Ray Thompson Sr. Outstanding Faculty Performance Award for The University of Tennessee in 2009.
 He was also selected as one of the top 100 best and brightest in canine medicine by Bark magazine in 2010.
 Dr. Bartges’ research interests include urinary tract diseases, specifically urolithiasis, renal failure, hypertension, bacterial urinary tract infections, and idiopathic cystitis in cats, and nutrition, specifically the role of nutrition in management and prevention of disease, obesity, and diabetes.

 Lester Mandelker, DVM, Dipl.
 ABVP (Canine and Feline), Fellow AAVPT Pharmacology/Toxicology